brorarangers/brorarangers.github.io/_posts/2016-07-09-sponsorship-packages.md

 Plus full exposure on our website.

-**Generous discounts of 20% for pitchside and programme advertising.**
+**Generous discounts of 20% for combined pitchside and programme advertising.**

 Please contact Dale Pride-MacDonald at [dale_john31@hotmail.com](mailto: dale_john31@hotmail.com) or [07436925747](tel:07436925747) to discuss how best we can help you.